 (Headshot credit: Leah Jing)

-Natalie has a background in communications, events management and project support in arts, culture and education.
+Natalie is an emerging arts administrator and writer with a background in communications, events management and project support in arts, culture and education, living and working on Gadigal Land.
 Her passion for language(s) and communication has led her to write both professionally as a copywriter and creatively in prose, non-fiction and poetry.
-Originally from Switzerland, Natalie has crossed multiple oceans and continents with stopovers in Germany and the US before arriving on Gadigal Land in 2020.

 Board of Directors